liatdavid2/kafka-spark-streaming-pipeline/README.md

 # Kafka–Spark Streaming Pipeline

-A real-time cybersecurity data pipeline built with Kafka and Spark that processes network events and trains an intrusion detection model.
+A real-time cybersecurity data pipeline built with Kafka and Spark that processes network events, stores partitioned data, and automatically retrains an intrusion detection model based on new incoming data.

 ## Problem